inet-framework/inet-showcases/visualizer/routingtable/doc/index.rst

    :width: 80%
    :align: center

 It consists of a router connected to a switch.
-Two ``StandardHosts`` are connected to the switch, and two additional ``StandardHosts`` are connected to the router.
+Two :ned:`StandardHost`'s are connected to the switch, and two additional :ned:`StandardHost`'s are connected to the router.

 Unfiltered routing table visualization